-As a percent of Gross Domestic Product (GDP), federal taxes are at their highest level since the end of World War II: 20.5%, in fiscal year 1998.
+As a percent of gross domestic product (GDP), federal taxes are at their highest level since the end of World War II: 20.0%, in fiscal year 1999.
 This is not a dramatic departure from past levels; since the mid 1950s, federal taxes as a percentage of GDP have remained within a range of between 17% and just below 20% of GDP.
 Growth in the economy combined with federal legislation to reduce the budget deficit (tax increases in 1990 and 1993) have produced a slight increase in federal revenues as a percentage of GDP over the last several years.
-In FY1990, federal taxes accounted for only 18.1% of GDP.
-Over the same period, however, the federal budget has improved from a deficit of 3.9% of GDP in FY1990 to a surplus of 0.8% of GDP in FY1998.
+In FY1990, federal taxes accounted for only 18.0% of GDP.
+Over the same period, however, the federal budget has improved from a deficit of 3.9% of GDP in FY1990 to a surplus of 1.4% of GDP in FY1999.

 While there have been some fluctuations in the distribution of the federal tax burden over the last 20 years, the fluctuations have been concentrated at the ends of the income spectrum.
 During the 1980s the federal tax burden increased for lower-income families and decreased for upper income families.
 This trend was reversed in the 1990s with tax reductions at the lower end of the income spectrum and tax increases at the upper end of the income spectrum.
-Families in the middle income brackets, however, experienced very little change in their federal tax burdens over this period.
-The benefits of some of the tax changes contained in the 1997 Act will not necessarily accrue to middle-income families.
-The \$500 child tax credit will tend to reduce federal taxes for middle income families, but only those families with qualifying children.
+Families in the middle income brackets, however, experienced very little change in their federal tax burdens over this period, despite legislated tax cuts.
+Some of the benefits of the tax changes contained in the 1997 Act will not necessarily accrue to middle-income families.
+The \$500 child tax credit will likely reduce federal taxes for middle income families, but only those families with qualifying children.
 The benefits of reductions in the tax on capital gains, expanded IRAs, and other savings and investment incentives will tend to accrue to families at the upper-end of the income spectrum.

 For further information, see CRS Report RS20059, The Federal Tax Burden, and CRS Report RS20087, The Level of Taxes in the United States, 1941-1998.